OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 |kubernetes_marketplace|

 Now you need to select a datastore.
-Select the ``metal-kvm-aws-cluster-Images`` Datastore.
+Select the ``metal-kvm-aws-cluster-image`` Datastore.

 |metal_kvm_aws_cluster_images_datastore|